pboisselier/skirt/README.md

 cd build
 ```

-This project requires some options to be passed on to CMake, however it will not work.
+This project requires some options to be passed on to CMake, otherwise it will not work.

 ```shell
 # This will build all examples for the ATmega328P in Debug mode